-- prepare a ['SMHA'] to assess their full housing needs, working with neighbouring authorities where housing market areas cross administrative boundaries.
-The ['SMHA'] should identify the scale and mix of housing and the range of tenures that the local population is likely to need over the plan period which: - meets household and population projections, taking account of migration and demographic change; - addresses the need for all types of housing, including affordable housing and the needs of different groups in the community (such as, but not limited to) families with children, older J.P.L.
-1129 people, people with disabilities, service families (and people wishing to build their own homes); and - caters for housing demand and the scale of housing supply necessary to meet this demand ... - prepare a ['SHLAA'] to establish realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period."
+prepare a [SMHA] to assess their full housing needs, working with neighbouring authorities where housing market areas cross administrative boundaries.
+The [SMHA] should identify the scale and mix of housing and the range of tenures that the local population is likely to need over the plan period which:

+- meets household and population projections, taking account of migration and demographic change;

+- addresses the need for all types of housing, including affordable housing and the needs of different groups in the community (such as, but not limited to) families with children, older people, people with disabilities, service families (and people wishing to build their own homes); and prepare a [SHLAA] to establish realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period."